Skip to Main Content

 You should also take evidence at the scene of the accident.
 For example, you should take pictures of:

 • Damage to the other vehicle.
 Walk around and take pictures from every side.
-If necessary, zoom in so that you capture detail.
-Remember that the other driver might have his vehicle repaired before you lawyer can look at it, so getting pictures is vital.
+If necessary, zoom in to capture detail.
+Remember that the other driver might have their vehicle repaired before your lawyer can look at it, so getting pictures is vital.

 • Skid marks or debris in the road.

-• Anything that might have contributed to your collision, such as obscured or missing stop signs, malfunctioning stop lights, vehicles parked in the road, etc.
+• Anything that might have contributed to your collision, such as obscured or missing stop signs, malfunctioning stop lights, vehicles parked on the road, etc.

-Be safe, and take more pictures than you might need, rather than less.
-If you are too injured to move, ask someone else to take these pictures.
+Be safe, and take more pictures than you might need, rather than fewer.
+If you’re too injured to move, ask someone else to take these pictures.

 Your Right to an Inspection